 Breathe Hot Yoga & Pilates

 Modern and sophisticated are two words we would use to describe Breathe in a nutshell.
 Located in Albany on the North Shore, Breathe offers a range of different classes including hot yoga, hot Pilates and HIIT.
 Breathe welcome everyone to their contemporary, heat controlled studio, from beginners to the more advanced so get on it!

 It isn’t called Sweat Yoga for no reason as this studio will heat you up and get you perspiring!
-Located in Newmarket, Sweat Yoga is an absolute firehouse with their teachings of 26 different postures to channel every bit of strength in your body and somehow channel inner peace at the same time.
+Located in Newmarket, Sweat Yoga is an absolute firehouse with its teachings of 26 different postures to channel every bit of strength in your body and somehow channel inner peace at the same time.
 Tighten those muscles, calm your mind and soul and walk out feeling squeaky clean from inside out.
-As well as the traditional 90-minute hot yoga Bikram class, Sweat Yoga also offers 1 hour versions for the time poor amongst us.
+As well as the traditional 90-minute hot yoga Bikram class, Sweat Yoga also offers 1-hour versions for the time-poor amongst us.
 Try their pilates class too, set to pumping music your muscles will be screaming, but in a good way, we promise.

 Hot Yoga Asylimb

 For those of you on the outskirts of Auckland, Hot Yoga Asylimb deserves to be your new go-to.
 With 95% of its students having never practised yoga before, there’s no need to be shy if you’re a newbie.
 Best of all, they teach four diverse styles of yoga, including Mukti, Yin, Flow and Yoga Nidra.